Create a Kubernetes Cluster on GCP: A Step-by-Step Guide

 In case you encounter a warning, you might need administrative privileges.
 In such cases, execute the command with sudo.

-Step 4: Build the Regional Cluster
+Step 4: Create the Regional Kubernetes Cluster

 Let’s now create our regional cluster with the following specifications: